With geofencing, you can target qualified customers near your business and prompt them to visit your store.

 5 geofencing tips

-If you’re ready to start using geofencing, here are five helpful tips to guide you towards success.
+If you’re ready to start using geofencing, here are five helpful tips (and a video!) to guide you towards success.

 1. Know your audience